IFRS 13 Fair Value Measurement

-IFRS 13 Fair Value Measurement defines fair value, sets out in a single IFRS a framework for measuring fair value, and requires disclosures about fair value measurements.
-The standard was published in May 2011 and is effective from 1 January 2013.
+IFRS 13 Fair Value Measurement defines fair value, sets out a framework for measuring fair value, and requires disclosures about fair value.
+This factsheet sets out the key requirements of the standard.

 Looking for the synopsis?
-Our IFRS 13 summary and timeline are now on a separate page, featuring information on current proposals and a timeline of IASB updates.
+Our IFRS 13 summary and timeline features information on current proposals and a timeline of IASB updates.

 UK qualifying parents and subsidiaries can take advantage of FRS 101 Reduced Disclosure Framework.
 Our FRS 101 page gives more information on which entities qualify and the criteria to be met.

-There are no amendments to IFRS 13 in order to comply with the Companies Act or related Regulations.
+There are no amendments to IFRS 13 in order to comply with the Companies Act and related Regulations.